 The programme runs for a six week programme which runs over a double session once a week.
 The programme is delivered by experienced Outreach Workers from Ascend who are Garda vetted and trained in Child Protection.

-In 2019, this programme was delivered to 114 TY Students in Nenagh College and Borrisokane Community College.
+In 2019, this programme was delivered to 114 TY (transition years) students in Nenagh College and Borrisokane Community College.